The Brilliant Healer's New Life in the Shadows: Characters

+Another unlicensed healer who studied under the same master as Zenos.
+Her whereabouts are unknown.

 Media

 Light novel

 Written by Sakaku Hishikawa, The Brilliant Healer's New Life in the Shadows began serialization on the user-generated novel publishing website Shōsetsuka ni Narō on November 30, 2020.
 It was later acquired by SB Creative who began publishing it with illustrations by Daburyu under their GA Novel imprint on October 14, 2021.
 Eight volumes have been released as of March 15, 2025.
 The light novels are licensed in English by J-Novel Club.
 In January 2025, J-Novel Club announced that a print version would begin publication in August 2025.